 GitHub Repository Name: The proposal should include selection of a candidate GitHub repository name for the TC Open Repository, suggestive of the main focus.
 Such GitHub repository name will be composed with HYPHEN following the official TC short name in lower case (as used in Kavi, Mailing List archives, OASIS Library, Wiki, etc), followed by a repository identifier string unique to TC Open Repositories for each TC.
 Composed thus:

 repoIDidentifier portion following tcShortName+HYPHEN must contain no SPACE, UNDERSCORE, or other punctuation characters other than HYPHEN and FULL STOP.
 The GitHub repository name must use only lower case orthography.
 Syntax-valid examples of GitHub names:

 dita-utilities, where the last-mentioned would be identified by this repository URI:

-Short Description: The proposal should include a succinct textual description of the Open Repository (fewer than 300 chars) beginning with this identifier lead-in "OASIS Open Repository: ".
+Short Description: The proposal should include a succinct textual description of the TC Open Repository (fewer than 300 characters) beginning with this identifier lead-in “OASIS TC Open Repository: “.
 The description will be displayed prominently on the GitHub project main page.

-Please send any feedback or questions to Open Repository Administration at email@example.com.
+Please send any feedback or questions to TC Open Repository Administration at firstname.lastname@example.org.